Find yourself in the exam hall staring blankly at your SPM paper with absolutely no clue on what the answers are?

 Very often, if you find yourself struggling to find the right answer — either you have no idea what the answer is or you just can’t decide — the longer answer is usually the right one.

 Reason?
 Your teacher is more likely to make the right answers indisputable.
 Therefore, there is a tendency to be extra specific.
-Lesser efforts are put in the wrong answers, hence, they are more likely to be visibly shorter.
+Usually, less effort is put into creating the wrong answers; hence, they are more likely to be visibly shorter.

 (c) Go for ‘None of the above’ or ‘All of the above’